Ramandeep146/Snake-Using-Reversed-Linked-List/README.md

 # Snake-Using-Reversed-Linked-List
-My own version of snake game using Singly Linked List
+My own version of snake game using Singly Linked List in which the player can reverse the movement of the snake.

 Controls: